confio/tgrade-networks/README.md

+If you find this Repo, be aware it is a semi-public testnet.
+We have already assigned external validators for the task and not accepting newcomers.
+Thank you

 # Tgrade - Spotnet

-You can see the live network via our [block explorer](https://testnet.tgrade.aneka.io) or [Tgrade application](https://try.tgrade.finance).
+You can see the live network via our [block explorer]( Pending ) or [Tgrade application](https://try.tgrade.finance).
 When you are ready to build a node, follow the instructions below:

 ## Hardware Requirements